JasonKleban/rust-esp32/readme.md

 This project isn't currently successfully getting flashed to the chip (and is therefore in no way validated), but I feel like I'm getting close.

+Thanks to https://kerkour.com/rust-on-esp32/ for the hard parts, really.

 ## Setup

 The idealized path, as I believe it to be: